 - Prepare and press the quilt backing.
-It should be three to four inches larger than your quilt top on all sides -- more if you plan intricate quilting stitches.
-Why?
-Because the backing draws inward as quilting stitches are added.
+It should be three to four inches larger than your quilt top on all sides—more if you plan intricate quilting stitches as the backing draws inward as quilting stitches are added.

 - Lay the backing fabric right side down on your work surface.